TexasInstruments/ble_examples/README.md

 1. Zip folder will appear in your Downloads folder

 This repository can be cloned/download anywhere on your computer.
-There is a dependency between this repository and the SimpleLink CC2640R2 SDK install location.
+There is a dependency between this repository and the SimpleLink CC26x2 SDK install location.

-By default the SimpleLink CC2640R2 SDK will install to:
+By default, your chosen SDK will install to ``C:\ti\``

-    C:\ti\simplelink_cc2640r2_sdk_x_xx_xx_xx

-If the SimpleLink CC2640R2 SDK must be installed to a different location, then see the [FAQ page](docs/faq.md) for IDE specific instructions for changing environment variables.
+If the SimpleLink SDK must be installed to a different location, then see the [FAQ page](docs/faq.md) for IDE specific instructions for changing environment variables.

 ## Required Tools

-Similar to the SimpleLink CC2640R2 SDK, the examples in this repository support the CCS and IAR toolchains.
-Please refer to the release notes for the supported versions of each toolcahin.
-Using a non supported version is untested and may result in unexpected behavior.
+Similar to the SimpleLink SDK, the examples in this repository support the CCS and IAR toolchains (not for all the examples).
+Please pay careful attention to versions of these tools, please refer to the release notes for supported versions.

 For more information on toolchain setup, please refer to our [FAQ page](docs/faq.md).